-This means that, if you are a UK tax payer, your donation can increase by 25% at no extra cost to you.
+This means that if you are a UK tax payer your donation can increase by 25% at no extra cost to you.
 For every £1 you give, we can reclaim 25p.

 Direct debit / Standing order

 If you wish to make a regular donation, you can set up a direct debit or standing order.
-This can be monthly, quarterly or annually and you can specify when you want the amount to be taken from your bank account.
+This can be monthly, quarterly or annually and you can specify when you wish the amount to be taken from your bank account.

 Leaving a legacy?

-If you would like to do this, please contact the Charitable Funds Accountant when making or amending your will.
+If you would like to do this, please contact the Charitable Funds Accountant when making or amending your Will.
 Our team work with solicitors around bequests to ensure that the donor’s wishes are carried out.

 Making a gift in memory